 Fish and Wildlife Service, Interior.

-Notice of receipt of a permit application; request for comments.
+Notice of receipt of permit application; request for comments.

-We, the U.S. Fish and Wildlife Service, have received an application for a permit to conduct activities intended to enhance the propagation or survival of an endangered species under the Endangered Species Act of 1973, as amended.
-We invite the public and local, State, Tribal, and Federal agencies Start Printed Page 38164to comment on this application.
+We, the U.S. Fish and Wildlife Service, have received an application for a permit to conduct activities intended to enhance the propagation and survival of endangered species under the Endangered Species Act of 1973, as amended.
+We invite the public and local, State, Tribal, and Federal agencies to comment on this application.
 Before issuing the requested permit, we will take into consideration any information that we receive during the public comment period.

-Document availability and comment submission: Submit requests for a copy of the application and related documents and submit any comments by one of the following methods.
-All requests and comments should specify the applicant name and application number (i.e., Greg Fitzpatrick, TE-08913A-2):
+Document availability and comment submission: Submit a request for a copy of the application and related documents and submit any comments by one of the following methods.
+All requests and comments should specify the applicant name and application number (e.g., Dana Ross TE-08964A-2):

 Start Further Info

-U.S. Mail: Marilet Zablan, Program Manager, Restoration and Endangered Species Classification, Ecological Services, U.S. Fish and Wildlife Service, Pacific Regional Office, 911 NE 11th Avenue, Portland, OR 97232-4181.
+U.S. Mail: Marilet Zablan, Program Manager, Restoration and Endangered Species Classification, Ecological Services, U.S. Fish and Wildlife Service, Portland Regional Office, 911 NE 11th Avenue, Portland, OR 97232-4181.

 FOR FURTHER INFORMATION CONTACT: